We had a great second

 SCIENCE

-This week in Science we will explore and discuss what scientists do.
-The students will be introduced to science journals and we will discuss the importance of using our senses to observe and record
+do.
+The students will be introduced to science journals and we will discuss the

 our scientific observations in our science journals.
-We will learn about science safety, and
+We will learn about science safety, and some tools in science that could help us to extend and protect our senses such as hand lenses, stethoscope, goggles, ear plugs, mask, and gloves.

-some tools in science that could help us to extend and protect our senses such as hand lenses, stethoscope, goggles, ear plugs, mask, and gloves.
+our scientific observations in our science journals.
+We will learn about science safety, and some tools in science that could help us to extend and protect our senses such as hand lenses, stethoscope, goggles, ear plugs, mask, and gloves.

-Thank you all for your help and support, trusting your children with me, and being a partner in their education.
+Thank you all for your help and support, trusting your

 IMPORTANT REMINDERS: